Alaska Airlines Flight 60: Accident

 Following the crash, flight 60's fuselage was broken up in three pieces just before and beyond the wings, with the wing-section catching fire soon after the crash.
 Rescue personnel quickly arrived on the scene and almost all passengers and crew managed to evacuate the aircraft before it caught on fire.
 Firefighters were able to keep the fire at bay long enough for the pilots to be rescued from the cockpit about half an hour after the crash.
 All three pilots were seriously injured in the crash with captain Burke receiving multiple fractures to his legs and ribs, co-pilot Bishop suffering skull, rib, leg and spinal fractures and second officer Leach receiving multiple spinal fractures.
 Amongst the remaining crew, two were seriously injured while the remaining two received minor injuries.
-In the case of the passengers, 27 suffered from serious injuries and the remaining 15 received minor injuries, while 85-year-old Ruth Foster of Nyssa, Oregon was the only person to lose their life in the crash.
+In the case of the passengers, 27 suffered from serious injuries and the remaining 15 received minor injuries, while 85-year-old Ruth Foster of Nyssa, Oregon was the only person to lose her life in the crash.

 Aircraft

 The Boeing 727–81 involved, N124AS (msn 18821/124) conducted its first flight on March 4, 1965.
-At the time, the aircraft was registered as JA8301 and operated by All Nippon Airways.
-On May 31, 1972, the aircraft was reregistered as N124 and operated by Pacific Southwest Airlines before being leased to Alaska Airlines on June 22 of that same year.
+Weeks later, the aircraft was delivered as JA8301 to All Nippon Airways.
+On May 31, 1972, the aircraft was returned to Boeing and was reregistered as N124 and later operated by Pacific Southwest Airlines before being leased to Alaska Airlines on June 22 of that same year.
 It was subsequently subleased to Mexicana on November 30, 1972, and reregistered as XA-SEB.
 The aircraft was returned to Alaska Airlines on January 10, 1974, and had its old registration as N124 reinstated.
 From December 14, 1975, until the time of the accident, the aircraft was registered as N124AS and in service of Alaska Airlines.
 At the time of the accident, the aircraft had a total of 25,360 total airframe hours.

 Aftermath

 The aircraft was damaged beyond repair in the post-crash fire, while 49 out of its 50 occupants survived the accident with 32 them receiving various injuries.
-An investigation of the accident by the NTSB which lasted 261 days and was published on December 22, 1976, determined that captain Burke's faulty judgement to initiate a go-around after having committed to a full stop landing following an excessively long and fast approach and touchdown, was the main cause of the accident.
+An investigation of the accident by the National Transportation Safety Board which lasted 261 days and was published on December 22, 1976, determined that captain Burke's faulty judgement to initiate a go-around after having committed to a full stop landing following an excessively long and fast approach and touchdown, was the main cause of the accident.
 The NTSB report also stated that the captain's unprofessional decision to abandon the precision approach contributed to the accident.
-Soon following the crash, captain Burke decided to retire from Alaska Airlines.
+Soon after the crash, captain Burke decided to retire from Alaska Airlines.